What is Invoice Factoring? – Convert Invoices to Capital

 Essentially, invoice factoring allows companies to access the capital in their accounts receivable assets earlier in exchange for a fee.
 Companies then use that cash as working capital for short-term cash flow needs like purchasing new inventory or investing in marketing.

-Another reason why companies utilize invoice factoring is that it’s easier to get than qualifying for a loan.
+Another reason companies use invoice factoring is that it’s easier to qualify for than a loan.
 Many startups, younger businesses, and those with poor credit use invoice factoring until they meet the minimum requirements for a more traditional loan.

 Is Invoice Factoring a Loan?